Integrating with Netlify CMS20 Minutes to Integrate

 That’s it; you can now add media to your content via Uploadcare Widget in the admin panel of your Netlify website.
 There’s no need to push any files to your repo anymore: they now go to the Uploadcare storage and get delivered from our CDN.

 In case you want to edit any image on Uploadcare, you don’t have to upload its updated version.
-We handle Image Processing on the fly via URL directives.
-Just append the supported image transformations to image URLs.
+We handle Image Transformations on the fly via URL directives.
+Just include the supported ones in your image CDN URLs.

 That’s it!
 In case you want to learn more, check out the Netlify CMS docs on integrating Uploadcare.